 It is most often the higher earner of the two passes resources to the lower earner with a variety of justifications.
 This helps to cover living expenses to education/retraining and, in some cases, as an arrangement of permanent support.

-How is Alimony Determined
+How is Alimony Determined in the state of Florida?

 In the determination of alimony, there are many factors involved that are considered by the court in adjudicating who may get awarded what.
 Determining fair, equitable alimony is a difficult process that requires detailed financial disclosures, the examination of lifestyle and assets, and projections for the future.
 A host of factors are considered, including each spouse’s independent earning capacity; their age, health, and standard of living; their contributions to the marriage and each other’s individual success; and responsibilities regarding children and parenting.